prnair09/Tweeter/README.md

 * [x] Robust error handling, check if internet is available, handle error cases, network failures.
 * [x] While composing a tweet, user can see a character counter with characters remaining for tweet out of 140
+* [x] Compose activity is replaced with a modal overlay
+* [x] Replace all icon drawables and other static image assets with vector drawables where appropriate
+* [x] Used Coordinator layout.